 “Ms. Lee is new to me, yet she clearly has musicality and confidence in abundance.”

-Known for her diversity and versatility, Canadian pianist Vanessa May-lok Lee is much sought after as a collaborative pianist.
+Known for her diversity and versatility, Canadian American pianist Vanessa May-lok Lee is sought after as a collaborative pianist.
 Having made her Carnegie Hall (Isaac Stern Auditorium) debut in June 2014, Ms. Lee has performed with internationally acclaimed artists in a wide variety of contexts ranging from traditional duos and trios to ensembles of unique and often unorthodox instrumentations.
 She has appeared in recital with Jörgen van Rijen (Royal Concertgebouw Orchestra), Joseph Alessi (New York Philharmonic), Jesper Busk Sørensen (Berlin Philharmonic), and Jeffrey Beecher (Yo-Yo Ma’s Silk Road Ensemble; Toronto Symphony Orchestra) among others.